 Learn from experts on how to advance your leadership skills through strategic thinking and collaboration, integrated with proven principles of personal and organizational management, and Interactive discussions.

 Bring your Board of Directors & "up-and-coming" leaders!

-Click for more content and registration details.
 We will keep you informed when more details are available!

 The IFDH first-ever Impact Awards, to be sponsored by Colgate, will be offered annually and open to any Full Association Member country of the IFDH.
-This is another aspect of the much heralded IFDH Social Responsibility Program.
+This is another aspect of the much appreciated IFDH Social Responsibility Program.